 Notes: For University Entrance 5 Writing and 5 Reading credits are necessary.

 The department has a computer suite and printer.

-This is course is in high demand so it is advantageous to have a digital SLR camera by course confirmation day but is not compulsory.
+This is course is in high demand so it is advantageous to have a digital SLR camera by course confirmation day.